-A site layout plan shows a detailed layout of the whole site and the relationship of the proposed works with the boundary of the property, nearby roads and neighbouring buildings.
+A site layout plan, sometimes called a block plan, shows a detailed layout of the whole site and the relationship of the proposed works with the boundary of the property, nearby roads, and neighbouring buildings.

-Most applications should include an existing site layout plan and a proposed site layout plan.
-For simple applications the existing and proposed site can be combined and shown on one plan so long as what is existing, what is proposed and what is to be demolished is highlighted and annotated clearly.
+Most applications should include both an existing site layout plan and a proposed site layout plan.
+For simple applications the existing and proposed site can be combined and shown on one plan.

-- show a scale bar or a measured dimension
+- a scale bar or a measured dimension

-- show the proposed development, all existing buildings and structures, the garden and other open areas
+- the proposed development, all existing buildings and structures, the garden and other open areas

-- show the position and size of existing and proposed hard surfaced areas eg parking spaces, turning areas, paths, etc
+- the position and size of existing and proposed hard surfaced areas, such as parking spaces, turning areas, and paths

-- include details of all trees, e.g. position, spread and species (eg oak, ash, etc)
+- details of all trees, and include position, spread and species (oak, ash, etc)

-- show all roads/footpaths/public rights of way adjoining the site
+- all roads/footpaths/public rights of way adjoining the site

 - all existing buildings and structures on the land adjoining the application site (buildings and structures on land adjoining the site must be clearly shown unless the applicant has demonstrated that these would NOT influence or be affected by the proposed development)